- Course Number:

 - Special Fee:

-Course DescriptionIntroduces metaphysics and the theory of knowledge via the works of important figures in the history of philosophy.
+Course DescriptionIntroduces philosophical questions and approaches associated with metaphysics (being) and epistemology (knowing) via the works of important figures in the history of philosophy.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course